paul-freeman/ceverpy/README.md

 # Installation

-Things necessary to compile the codes succesfully in Python 3.6.3

-The python version was install in a linux machine with the anaconda shell script available at: https://www.anaconda.com/download/ (Last checked: 09/02/2018)

-Installation:
-bash Anaconda-latest-Linux-x86\_64.sh

-## Packages
+This package is available on PyPI.

+    pip install cervepy

+Installing via ``pip`` should get most of the dependencies you need.
+However, you will still need to install the necessary R packages.

+The following is a list of packaged used during development:

+ * python 3.6.3
-numpy 1.13.3
+ * numpy 1.13.3
-matplotlib 2.1.0
+ * matplotlib 2.1.0
-scipy 0.19.1
+ * scipy 0.19.1
-mcerp3 1.0.0
+ * mcerp3 1.0.0
-rpy2 2.9.0
+ * rpy2 2.9.0
-R version 3.4.2
+ * R version 3.4.2

-Install dtw and proxy packages of R in the right directories.
-This requires copy the packages folders 'dtw' and 'proxy' in the library directory of R.
+   * proxy
+   * dtw

 # Scripts